ujvalgandhi1/dash-app-blog/README.md

 **Step 4**.
 Put your application.py file inside the dash-az folder (One that has been testing locally)

 **Step 4a.** Run the packages you need via the pip install command.
 Note that the pandas/numpy in case you need them are somehow not supported if you just do pip install pandas and pip install numpy.
 As of this writing (June 2022), I had to do pip install pandas==1.3.5 and pip install numpy==1.21.6 to make the applicatation work
+Any additional one you need to add is pip install gunicorn (This might not get installed by itself as it is supposed to do)

 **Step 5**.
 Now make sure you are on the dash-az folder using your Virtual Environment and run $pip freeze > requirements.txt